peng8wang/MP-Exact-Recovery-in-SBM/README.md

 This package contains 3 experimental tests to output the results in the paper:

-* In the folder named phase-transition, we conduct the expriment of phase transition to test recovery performance of our approach PPM and compare it with SDP-based approach in Amini et al. (2018), the manifold optimization (MFO) based approach in Bandeira et al. (2016), and the spectral clustering (SC) approach in Abbe et al. (2017).
+* In the folder named phase-transition, we conduct the experiment of phase transition to test recovery performance of our approach PPM and compare it with SDP-based approach in Amini et al. (2018), the manifold optimization (MFO) based approach in Bandeira et al. (2016), and the spectral clustering (SC) approach in Abbe et al. (2017).
   - phase_transition.m: Output the recovery performance and running time of above methods
   - PPM.m: Implement our two-stage method consisting of orthogonal iterations (OIs) + projected power iterations (PPIs)
   - manifold_GD: Implement MFO based approach by manifold gradient descent (MGD) in Bandeira et al. (2016)